ryankicks/collection-demo/README.md

 - south (http://south.aeracode.org/)
 - Fabric (http://www.fabfile.org/)

+You can install these with the following command:

+	pip install -r requirements.txt

 Getting Started
 ============

 - Create a Twitter App (https://apps.twitter.com/)

 - In the Twitter App config, ensure the Callback URL is `http://127.0.0.1:9000/complete/twitter`

+- Specify your database settings in app/settings.py.
+Be sure to uncomment the section for using a local database.
+  (The default is set to easily deploy to Heroku.)

 - Specify your Twitter App tokens in app/settings.py: